 Yes.
-Thanks to a high error tolerance level, it is possible to modify the code to a certain degree without impacting the legibility of the code structure.
+Thanks to a high error tolerance level, it is possible to modify QR Codes to a certain degree without influencing its legibility at all.
 For example, you can choose new fore- and background colours, place your company logo right in the middle of the Code and change the design of the three distinctive corner points.
 Remember to make sure that your Code actually works by testing it practically with several smartphones and QR Code readers.

 For printing, we recommend the use of high-resolution printing formats.
 Besides JPG and PNG files, vector formats such as EPS and SVQ are also suitable.
 The latter two are especially suited for prints on large surfaces, as they can be enlarged without any loss in quality.
 Before publishing a code, we recommend that you perform a live test with different smartphones and apps.

-Apart from the relevant file format, further aspects have to be considered.
+Apart from the relevant file format, further aspects need to be considered.
 In general, the print size should be determined in relation to the number of characters encoded.
-If a lot of content is to be encoded, more space is required.
-In addition, the code should be user-friendly and easy to scan.
-In reality, a size of approx. 2 x 2 cm is sufficient.
-It should also be printed on an even surface.
+If rather much content is encoded, accordingly more space is required.
+A size of approximately 2 x 2 cm should be sufficient in most cases.
+Better avoid uneven surfaces.
 Wrinkles on leaflets and flyers might also impact the Codes’ legibility in a negative way.